 \section{Introduction and literature review}

 Queueing systems which evolve under influences from external sources have found interest for long times.
-Today's emerging complex technological and/or logistic systems revived interest in such structures which are used to model various features in service and related systems: Services of different quality are provided to individual customers, or to general differentiated demand, even to data sets (messages in sensor networks), etc., under side-constraints of limited and shared resources and further restrictions which are external from the point of view of the service system.
+Today's emerging complex technological and logistic systems revived interest in such models.
+Features of interest in these systems are, e.g.~ services of different quality that are provided to individual customers, or to general differentiated demand, or even to data sets (messages in sensor networks), etc., under side-constraints of limited and shared resources and under restrictions which are external from the point of view of the service system.
 The need for understanding the behaviour of these systems revived investigations of queueing systems in a dedicated environment.
-Moreover, because in real life situations service systems are subject to random interarrival and service time requests and the environments are usually non-deterministic as well, the area of queues in random environments is today a field of active research in applied probability.
+Because in real life situations service systems are subject to randomness of interarrival times and service time requests, and environments are usually non-deterministic, the area of queues in random environments is today a field of active research in applied probability.